 College Nurse Shelley Hughes, who owns Barney, said: “Whilst we are mindful that not everyone will want to relate to a dog, the response to Barney being in college has been overwhelming.
 Interactions with students and staff around the campus inevitably result in smiles and a chat, and on an individual level Barney has already proved himself to be a great comfort to students in need of some support.
 This has been a great boost, particularly as the exam season approaches.”

-Amy Shepherd, a former Brookfield Community School pupil who met Barney before one of her exams, said: “Barney is very cute and has made me feel more relaxed before my exam, especially as I have a dog at home.
+Amy Shepherd, a former Brookfield Community School pupil who met Barney before one of her exams in 2019, said: “Barney is very cute and has made me feel more relaxed before my exam, especially as I have a dog at home.